CShark-4891/rl_final_project/src/dataset_analyzer/README.md

 Computes a set of measurable characteristics for offline reinforcement learning datasets.

-## Dataset Analyzer Scripts
+## Overview

-This folder contains Python utilities for analyzing offline RL datasets, building a meta-dataset, and evaluating how dataset characteristics relate to downstream performance.
+This package contains utilities for computing descriptive statistics and diagnostic features for offline RL datasets, producing per-dataset JSON profiles and a combined meta-dataset used by downstream analysis and prediction models.

-### Files and purpose

-- build_meta_dataset.py
-  Builds a CSV registry by combining benchmark results from the pipeline with structural dataset profile features such as coverage, entropy, diversity, and reward sparsity.

-- dataset_analyzer.py
+## Scripts and locations

-  Loads Minari datasets, computes diagnostic metrics, and saves JSON profile files describing each dataset's state/action coverage, quality, and trajectory diversity.
+- `dataset_analyzer.py` (this folder): load datasets via `d3rlpy`/Minari and compute per-dataset JSON profiles describing size, coverage, quality, and trajectory diversity.

-- generate_custom_minari.py
-  Creates a local custom Minari dataset for experimentation, useful for validating pipeline behavior on synthetic or custom replay-style data.

-- train_meta_predictor.py
-  Trains a simple meta-model on the compiled registry to estimate which dataset properties are most predictive of performance.

-- predict_performance.py
-  Uses a trained meta-predictor to estimate performance for a dataset profile and compares those predictions with real pipeline results.
+- `build_meta_dataset.py` (this folder): aggregate per-run benchmark results with the computed dataset profiles to produce a CSV registry for meta-analysis.
+- `profile_feature_computer.py` (this folder): lower-level helpers used by the analyzer to compute coverage, entropy, histograms and pooled-family statistics.
+- `generate_custom_minari.py` (this folder): helper to create local Minari-style datasets for experiments.
+- `train_meta_predictor.py` and `predict_performance.py` are located in `src/performance_prediction/`: training and inference code for simple meta-models that predict downstream algorithm performance from dataset profiles.

-### Typical workflow
+## Typical workflow

-1. Run dataset_analyzer.py to generate dataset profile JSON files.
+1. Run `dataset_analyzer.py` to produce per-dataset JSON profiles (outputs are written to `src/results/dataset_profiles/`).
-2. Run build_meta_dataset.py to create the meta-analysis registry.
+2. Run `build_meta_dataset.py` to combine pipeline benchmark results with those profiles into a single CSV registry for modeling and visualization.
-3. Use train_meta_predictor.py or predict_performance.py to study the relationship between dataset metrics and offline RL performance.
+3. Train or run meta-predictors with the scripts in `src/performance_prediction/` to study which dataset features predict algorithm performance.

 ## Metrics